joecausos/Lean-Six-Sigma/README.md

 ### Prerequisites 🔑
 Each project may have specific requirements, such as:
 - **Power BI** and **SharePoint** for reporting and data management.
-- **Python** environment for data-related projects.
 - **Git** for cloning and version control.

-### Setup Instructions 📑
-1. Clone this repository to your local machine.
-2. Navigate to the specific project folder.
-3. Follow the setup instructions in the project’s README for detailed configuration steps.

 ## Future Improvements 🔮
 - **Expand Projects**: Continuously add new projects as I explore more technologies and methodologies.